Performance optimization of mobile Taobao

 VI.
 Good tools are essential

 Systematic tools help us a lot during the launch optimization of mobile Taobao, including Android’s TraceView and iOS’s Time Profiler and System Trace under its Instruments.
-As tools for data collection and analysis, they are powerful for analyzing hotspots in applications.
+As tools for data analysis, they are powerful for analyzing hotspots in applications.
 How to use those tools isn’t part of this article, but they provide all scenarios about the use of a thread, and details such as stack trace and time consumption can be seen for every thread mobilization.
 By analyzing those mobilizations, we can find the more time-consuming ones during launch and, once we identify the specific

 bottlenecks, we can carry out targeted optimizations.